 Key Takeaways Key Takeaways

-• One in five new moms is affected by Postpartum Depression, but 75 percent of those women go without professional evaluation and treatment.
+• One in seven new moms is affected by postpartum depression, but up to 50 percent of those women remain undiagnosed.

 3 Things to Know About Maternal Mental Health

 800,000 new mothers are affected by a maternal mental health disorder each year in the United States.
-One in five new moms is affected but 75 percent of those women go without professional evaluation and treatment.
+One in seven new moms is affected, but up to 50 percent of those women go undiagnosed.
 Untreated maternal mental health disorders impact the mother, baby, family, and society as a whole and contribute to the incredibly high rate of suicide and overdose in postpartum moms.

-The COVID-19 pandemic has resulted in a dramatic increase in the frequency and severity of mental health disorders in our pregnant and postpartum moms.
-Social isolation and lack of access to support, as well as financial and relationship stress has caused the rates of maternal mental health disorders to triple.
+The COVID-19 pandemic has resulted in a dramatic increase in the frequency and severity of mental health disorders in pregnant women and postpartum moms.
+Social isolation and lack of access to support, as well as financial and relationship stress, has caused the rates of maternal mental health disorders to triple.

-According to a study published in 2022, 1 in 3 new mothers during the early part of the pandemic screened positive for Postpartum Depression.
-This is nearly three time increase in pre-pandemic levels—with these rates being around 1 in 7.
+According to a study published in 2022, one in three new mothers during the early part of the pandemic screened positive for postpartum depression.
+This is nearly three times pre-pandemic levels, which were around one in seven.

-Anxiety is already common in pregnant and postpartum moms, but the fears of COVID-19 exposure and limited access to family support due to social distancing requirements have amplified symptoms and prevented these moms from accessing treatment.
+Anxiety is already common in pregnant women and postpartum moms, but the fears of COVID-19 exposure and limited access to family support due to social distancing requirements during the pandemic amplified symptoms and prevented these women from accessing treatment.

 The Importance of Community

 While awareness campaigns have helped to decrease stigma related to mental illness, it’s still hard for new moms to reach out for help.
-As women, we tend to see ourselves as the one who does the caretaking in our families and it’s hard to shift that role to be the one in need of caretaking.
+As women, we tend to see ourselves as the ones who do the caretaking in our families, and that can make it hard to seek help from others when we are the ones in need of caretaking.

 For new moms with mild depression or anxiety, there are online support groups, help hotlines, and increased access to telepsychiatry and teletherapy services.
-For a mom with a new baby at home, virtual therapy appointments are a convenient way to access treatment without having to arrange for childcare or packing the diaper bag for the trip to the office.
+For a mom with a new baby at home, virtual therapy appointments are a convenient way to access treatment without having to arrange for childcare or bring the baby to a doctor or therapist’s office.

 Treatment Options for Postpartum Mental Illness